000600/MonkeypoxCNN/README.md

     - 1 Hidden layer (with 256 neurons and a ReLU activation function)
     - 1 Output layer (with 1 output neuron and a sigmoid activation function)

-2. The second model, found in the **vgg16.py** file, uses the pretrained VGG16 base provided by Tensorflow (these layers are untrained in the model) and only uses a horizontal flip layer to augment the data.
+2. The second model, found in the **vgg16.py** file, uses the pre-trained VGG16 base provided by Tensorflow (these layers are untrained in the model) and only uses a horizontal flip layer to augment the data.
 It uses an SGD optimizer and has an architecture consisting of:
     - 1 Horizontal random flip layer (for image preprocessing)
     - 1 VGG16 base model (with an input shape of (128, 128, 3))
     - 1 Flatten layer